-Drone technology for precision agriculture - using targeted interventions that optimize the use of available resources to increase profitability and sustainability of agricultural operations (Gebbers and Adamchuk, 2010) - is a potential game-changer for the African continent, albeit one that requires a skilled workforce with competencies ranging from planning flight itineraries, operating GIS and data analysis software, interpreting data, and providing agronomic advice (AU-NEPAD, 2018).
-Their use is growing quickly in situations where crops are grown as a monoculture on large holdings and local companies, e.g. Charis (2021) in Rwanda, IAS (2021) and Aerobotics (2021) in South Africa, are now addressing the challenges of deployment for small-scale, multicrop farms.
-Significantly, this also opens up opportunities to develop systems that can automatically incorporate agronomic expertize to identify appropriate interventions based on realtime sensor data, e.g. soil moisture level, pH level, nitrate level, and temperature, exploiting IoT platforms (Badiane and Braun, 2019).
-Existing projects include the Third Eye project in Mozambique and Kenya using low-cost drones to provide advice to farmers on irrigation and when to apply fertilizer and sow seeds (Third Eye, 2021), resulting in an increase in crop production by 41%, a reduction of water use by 9%, and a 55% increase in water productivity (AU-NEPAD, 2018).
-Microsoft is working to apply its Farmbeats platform (Vasisht et al., 2017) in developing countries by lowering the high cost associated with dense deployment of sensors, exploiting sparsely distributed sensors and aerial imagery to generate precision maps, and using smart phones attached to hand-carried low-cost tethered helium balloons (Swamy et al., 2019).
+Drone technology for precision agriculture-using targeted interventions that optimize the use of available resources to increase profitability and sustainability of agricultural operations [33]-is a potential game-changer for the African continent, albeit one that requires a skilled workforce with competencies ranging from planning flight itineraries, operating GIS and data analysis software, interpreting data, and providing agronomic advice [10].
+Their use is growing quickly in situations where crops are grown as a monoculture on large holdings and local companies, e.g. [19] in Rwanda, [2, 42] in South Africa, are now addressing the challenges of deployment for small-scale, multi-crop farms.
+Significantly, this also opens up opportunities to develop systems that can automatically incorporate agronomic expertize to identify appropriate interventions based on real-time sensor data, e.g. soil moisture level, pH level, nitrate level, and temperature, exploiting IoT platforms [12].
+Existing projects include the Third Eye project in Mozambique and Kenya using low-cost drones to provide advice to farmers on irrigation and when to apply fertilizer and sow seeds [83], resulting in an increase in crop production by 41%, a reduction of water use by 9%, and a 55% increase in water productivity [10].
+Microsoft is working to apply its Farmbeats platform [86] in developing countries by lowering the high cost associated with dense deployment of sensors, exploiting sparsely distributed sensors and aerial imagery to generate precision maps, and using smart phones attached to hand-carried low-cost tethered helium balloons [81].

-Drones are also used for surveying elephants in Burkina Faso (Vermeulen et al., 2013), similarly as a tool to combat poaching of rhinos in South Africa (Mulero-Pázmány et al., 2014), and for humanitarian aid, e.g.. for detailed mapping and modelling flood risks in Dar es Salaam, Tanzania, Africa's fastest growing city where 70% of the people live in informal, unplanned settlements with inadequate infrastructure (Soesilo et al., 2016).
+Drones are also used for surveying elephants in Burkina Faso [87], similarly as a tool to combat poaching of rhinos in South Africa [64], and for humanitarian aid, e.g. for detailed mapping and modelling flood risks in Dar es Salaam, Tanzania, Africa's fastest growing city where 70% of the people live in informal, unplanned settlements with inadequate infrastructure [80].

 Evidently, the spirit of entrepreneurship and innovation in AI is flourishing in Africa.
-For example, Hepta Analytics, a startup by seven Carnegie Mellon University Africa graduates, specializes in helping local industry leverage the benefits of data science (Hepta Analytics, 2021).
-One of their products, Najua, focusses on using machine learning to make the web available in local African languages (Najua, 2021).
-However, progress can be inhibited for so-called "low-resourced" languages, i.e. languages for which few digital or computational data resources exist (Nekoto et al., 2020), because of the lack of sufficient training data.
+For example, Hepta Analytics, a startup by seven Carnegie Mellon University Africa graduates, specializes in helping local industry leverage the benefits of data science [37].
+One of their products, Najua, focusses on using machine learning to make the web available in local African languages [65].
+However, progress can be inhibited for so-called "low-resourced" languages, i.e. languages for which few digital or computational data resources exist [66], because of the lack of sufficient training data.
 This is symptomatic of a problem that is endemic to almost all applications of machine learning in Africa: the paucity of data.
-Another Carnegie Mellon University Africa graduate heads a team of entrepreneurs deploying IoT technology on tea plantations in Uganda (InterConnectPoint, 2021).
+Another Carnegie Mellon University Africa graduate heads a team of entrepreneurs deploying IoT technology on tea plantations in Uganda [47].
 Ubenwa is a mobile app developed by a start-up in Nigeria.
-It uses AI to analyse acoustic signatures in newborn babies to http://www.vernon.eu/Zipline-blood-delivery-Rwanda.mp4 (time interval 0' 52" - 1' 22").

-&lt;sup>3 To see a Zipline drone drop blood packs to a clinic in rural Rwanda, see detect early signs on perinatal asphyxia, a leading cause of neonatal disability and death.
+It uses AI to analyse acoustic signatures in newborn babies to detect early signs on perinatal asphyxia, a leading cause of neonatal disability and death.
 Given that many developing countries in Africa have an agrarian economy driven primarily by smallholder farmers, agriculture, as we have noted already, is a popular target for African tech entrepreneurs.
 For example, uLima is a smartphone app for farmers, agro-dealers, and others in the sector.
-It provides access to crop and livestock management information, weather and market price information, as well as customized crop and livestock calendars, all focused on improving farm productivity and the livelihoods of farmers and their families (uLima, 2021).
-Since most farmers in Africa are smallholders and don't have access to smartphone technology, other companies provide similar services using lower-tech feature phones (iCow, 2021).
+It provides access to crop and livestock management information, weather and market price information, as well as customized crop and livestock calendars, all focused on improving farm productivity and the livelihoods of farmers and their families [84].
+Since most farmers in Africa are smallholders and don't have access to smartphone technology, other companies provide similar services using lower-tech feature phones [44].